Discovery of life on Venus? Researchers butt heads | DW | 23.10.2020

-Dutch researchers have called into question the recent research results of British astronomers who claimed to have discovered the gas monophosphane high up in the atmosphere of Venus.
+Dutch researchers have called into question the recent research results of British astronomers who claimed to have discovered the gas phosphine high up in the atmosphere of Venus.

 The team, led by Ignas Snellen from Leiden University, reexamined the original data and came to a completely different conclusion.
 The detection of the gas was not statistically significant, the researchers said, and may have simply been a measurement error.
 Their results have been published as a non-peer-reviewed preliminary study in the journal Astronomy & Astrophysics on the preprint platform arXiv.